 21. The original film’s director Jan de Bont hasn’t made a film since 2003.

 The man has five directorial credits to his name, including 1996’s Twister and 1999’s The Haunting, and he hasn’t directed a film since 2003’s sequel Lara Croft: The Cradle of Life, so he’s probably long retired.
 But what if he returned one more time for a truly awesome second sequel to Speed?
 I would love to see him make another film again.

 22. Or 20th Century Fox could enlist a hugely talented young director looking to make his mark in Hollywood.

 Maybe some new blood could help a third Speed installment.
-Somebody young and hungry who has what it takes to make a superb action movie and wants to deliver audiences something that will remind them the genius and joy of the 1994 original?
+Somebody young and hungry who has what it takes to make a superb action movie and wants to deliver to audiences something that will remind them of the genius and joy of the 1994 original?
 Somebody who could really blow our minds.

 23. The jokes could finally, finally stop about Speed 2.